roseGWASbrowser/PopGen_GWAS_19thcentury_roses/README.md

 ### 5/ Scripts and files to generate the main figures (see ./main_figures)

+The R scripts - as well as the corresponding files containing the results - needed to generate the main figures of the article are made available on this subsection.

 ### 6/ Website (see ./website)

 This github account hosts the [rose GWAS browser](https://rosegwasbrowser.github.io/)!<br>